 Use a \_ISO\mybackground.bmp file

-MyE2B.cfg must start with !BAT on the first line.
+The MyE2B.cfg file must start with !BAT on the first line.

-Note: The file extension is not used by grub4dos to determine it's type - you can have a gzip compressed bitmap called fred.zzz if you wish!
+Note: The file extension is not used by grub4dos to determine it's type - you can have a gzip compressed bitmap called fred.zzz or a JPEG file called doris.bmp, if you wish!

-You need to set GMODE correctly (default is 800 and is suitable for 99% of systems), especially if the bitmap is an 'odd' size, some examples are:
+You need to set GMODE correctly (default is 800 and is suitable for 99% of systems), some examples are:

 set GMODE=800 -1 24:32 (800 by tallest available that is 24 or 32 bit colour - highest available)